greghub/website-launch-checklist/README.md

 If the analytics tool you use does not have a filter for the environment, then you will be polluting the analytics of your website with results from testing in a non-production environment.
 You can add the filter in the analytics tool or conditionally embed the code only on the production environment.

-## Password pasting is not disabled

-Some claim the disabling password paste increases website security.
-National Cyber Security Centre claims that it is invalid.
-According to Google, allowing users to paste the password improves security, because it enables them to use password managers.

 ## Document has title and meta description

 Title tag specifies the title of the website.
 The meta description tag contains a short description of the page